tobku/pyhorizon/README.md

 # pyhorizon
-Calculate 360 degree horizon file from single measurement points for PVGIS.
+With pyhorizon you can calculate 360 degree horizon files from measurements for the use in PVGIS.

 Use rkinnett's gyrocam (https://rkinnett.github.io/gyrocam/) to produce a *.csv file of the surrounding horizon.
 Use the defining extremal points (treetops, chimneys, valleys) to create your custom horizon file.
 The CSV-file must be saved as "horizon_measured.csv" must be formatted like this: